 In comparison to existing batteries, these new batteries would take approximately two minutes to charge to 70 percent, as opposed to two hours, and could be used to enhance electric vehicles by allowing them to charge in the time a traditional car would take to pump gas.
 Furthermore, these batteries will be able to be charged many more times than existing batteries, eliminating the need for frequent replacements.

 Unlike existing lithium-ion batteries, the batteries NTU are developing substitute the anode for a gel made from titanium dioxide, a material currently used in sunscreen and some food additives.
-The NTU scientists say that once the batteries have been fully developed, it will be possible to adapt them for use in a variety of technologies.

 In October 2014, $8.8 million was awarded to John O’Keefe, May-Britt Moser and Edvard Moser for the 2014 Nobel Prize in Physiology or Medicine.
 Half the prize went to O’Keefe, a British-American scientist who trained for his postdoctoral degree at the University College London.
 The other half went to the Mosers, who work at the Norwegian University of Science and Technology in Trondheim.